 : This is why I'm posting on the forums!
 SAAB allows me to channel my love of Hopkins into helping recruit prospective students and show them why our school is absolutely the best (seriously though).
 I love SAAB because not only does it allow me to participate in the admissions process, which I always found fascinating, but it lets me give back to Hopkins and is also a super-fun and creative way to spend my time and bring the best and brightest to our school!
 I always dreamed about being on SAAB reading the blogs and forums as a prospective student, and now here I am-weird!Writing Center Tutor

-: This fall, I'll be training to work as a tutor in the JHU Writing Center, a job which I'll then be able to take on in the spring.
-The Writing Center is a free resource for students located in the Hutzler Reading Room in Gilman.
+: The Writing Center is a free resource for students located in the Hutzler Reading Room in Gilman.
 Anyone can go there and get help with their papers, whether they need assistance with the planning stage or with what's almost their final draft.
-I can't wait to start, especially since I've heard we sometimes get Tambers during training!HOPS
+It's probably my favorite thing I get to do on campus.Admissions Representative

 Last year I lived in Wolman-shoutout to 5 East!
 Look, guys, don't listen to what anyone tells you: Wolman is the best.
 I know everyone says that about their dorms, but it's true.
 Wolman has air conditioning (and, let me tell you, it is HOT those first few weeks), privacy, common rooms, its own private gym and computer rooms, and is conveniently right next to CharMar, which means you can run out for yummy snacks and sandwiches whenever you want.
 A lot of people complain that Wolman is far from other things on campus, but really it's just across the street, and besides, I don't mind a little extra walking-it prevents you from gaining the freshman 15!Follow Me!